Friends, I'm sorry that it has been three weeks (and a day)... I was really on a roll there for a few, right?

 I did take a photo at 11 weeks, but it wasn't very flattering so I didn't publish it.

 5. I eat Chef Boyardee at least once a week...
-This is awful considering how many of my friends are really health conscious and would never let something that processed into their house.
+This is awful considering how many of my friends are really health conscious and would never let something that processed into their house.6.
+I wash my hair about 3 times a week.
+If I wash it more, it dries out.
+I keep thinking of going with the No Poo movement and eliminating shampoo all together and using vinegar and (what goes with the vinegar, Kris?) instead.

 7. I have Medullary Sponge Kidney and it is no fun while pregnant.
 While most of my stones are teeny-tiny and pass at home with drugs, they've discovered a super stone with this pregnancy that may end up leading to some type of kidney surgery by the time everything is said and done.
 If I can make it to 30 weeks without it moving into my ureter, they'll be more comfortable going in since they could accidentally trigger labor.